Cost Function Unrolling in Unsupervised Optical Flow: Introduction

-We demonstrate the effectiveness of our unrolled cost function in synthetic experiments, as well as the unsupervised optical flow domain.
+We demonstrate the effectiveness of our unrolled cost function in synthetic experiments including image denoising, as well as the unsupervised optical flow task, which is the focus of this paper.
 The lack of available labeled data has made unsupervised optical flow learning a significant field of interest.
-Used cost functions commonly consist of a measure for image consistency and TV smoothness regularization.
+Unsupervised training commonly consist of a measure for image consistency and TV smoothness regularization.
+Despite extensive research carried in the field, a major challenge which remains open is occlusions.
 The occluded pixels, pixels within a reference image with no correspondence at the target image, are masked out when measuring image consistency.
-As a result, occluded regions, which are highly correlated to motion boundaries, are mostly dominated by the gradients of the smoothness constraint.
+As a result, occluded regions, which are highly correlated to motion boundaries, are mostly dominated by the gradients of the smoothness constraint during model training.
+Interestingly, we find our method particularly beneficial at detecting motion in the occluded regions.

-Our unrolled cost function is introduced to the recently published unsupervised optical flow pipeline ARFlow \cite{liu2020learning}.
+Our method is introduced to two recently published unsupervised optical flow baselines ARFlow \cite{liu2020learning} and SMURF \nolinebreak \cite{stone2021smurf}.
 Replacing their used TV smoothness constraint with our unrolled cost during all phases of training produces improved results on both MPI Sintel \cite{Butler:ECCV:2012} and KITTI 2015 \cite{Menze2015CVPR} unsupervised optical flow benchmarks.
-Particularly, we report EPE reduced by up to 15.82\% on occluded pixels, where the smoothness constraint is dominant, allowing the detection of much sharper motion edges, as is highly visible in figures \ref{fig:teaser} and \ref{fig:l1vsunroll}.
+Particularly, we report EPE reduced by up to 15.82\% on occluded pixels, where the smoothness constraint is dominant, allowing the detection of much sharper motion boundaries, as is highly visible in figures \ref{fig:teaser}, \ref{fig:occ_baselines} and \ref{fig:l1vsunroll}.